apache/superset/CONTRIBUTING.md

 #### Build

+First, note that you'll need [git-lfs](https://git-lfs.com/) to build the docs.
+As larger media files needed for the docs.

-To create and serve a production build of the documentation site:
+Once setup, here's how you build and serve the documentation site:

 ```shell
 yarn build